 Plan for Pennsylvania: Testing Strategy

-Increased testing capacity is a critical aspect to successfully reopen Pennsylvania; especially as certain regions move from aggressive mitigation to containment strategies.
-There are varied approaches to COVID-19 diagnostic testing that include differences among test type, criteria for testing and measures for success.
+Testing to identify COVID-19 is a critical component to our mitigation strategies.
+There are varied approaches to COVID-19 testing that include differences among test type, criteria for testing and measures for success.
 Diagnostic testing determines if an individual has an active infection with COVID-19, while serologic (antibody) testing determines if an individual was previously infected at some point.
 The commonwealth's vision is to ensure that anyone experiencing symptoms of COVID-19 is able to receive a diagnostic test.

 What is the Testing Strategy?